maxviazov/Spring-Frameworks-/Sonar-integration.md

 The `Spring Framework` quality profile is based on the standard `Sonar Way` profile.
 Note that no findbugs-related rule can be enabled as Java8 support is not there yet.

-The `Sonar Way` brings by 114 rules by default.
+The `Sonar Way` brings 114 rules by default.

 ### Disabled rules